-The latest NI Composite Economic Index report published on the 15th October provides the most recent statistics on the performance of the NI economy.
-The headline figures include:
+The latest NI Composite Economic Index report published on the 19th May 2015 provides the most recent statistics on the performance of the NI economy.
+The headline figures over quarter 3 2014 show:

 More information can be found here.